Locations:

 Prevention

-People are either born with tracheomalacia or they acquire it following certain medical procedures, infections or injuries.
-As a result, there’s nothing you can do to reduce your risk for this condition.
-But you can successfully manage tracheomalacia with the help of your healthcare provider.
+There’s nothing you can do to reduce your risk for tracheomalacia.
+But you can manage it with the help of your healthcare provider.

 Outlook / Prognosis

-Tracheomalacia is very treatable.
-Most people go on to live healthy lives with no complications.
+After treatment, most people with tracheomalacia go on to live healthy lives with no complications.

 Treatment isn’t always necessary.
-Congenital tracheomalacia usually improves on its own within the first 24 months of life.
-In some cases, your baby may need additional treatments and/or surgery.
+Congenital tracheomalacia usually improves on its own by age 3.
+As your baby’s tracheal cartilage grows stronger, their symptoms will likely improve.
+But in some cases, your baby may need medication and/or surgery.

-People with tracheomalacia (congenital and acquired) will need close monitoring if they develop upper respiratory infections.
-Even minor colds can cause serious issues for people with tracheomalacia.
+People with tracheomalacia need close monitoring if they develop respiratory infections.
+Even minor colds can cause complications.
 Your healthcare provider may recommend treatments or medications to manage your symptoms.

 Living With